acidtone/code-journal/README.md

 ---

 ## May 26, 2022
 I wanted to work on some design aspects but I forgot I fell asleep coding a couple days ago.
-It took awhile to remember what I was in the middle of, but I managed to figure it out and clean up the code to a working state.
+It took awhile to remember what I was in the middle of, but I managed to figure it out and clean up the code to [a working state](https://github.com/acidtone/dice-tower-vanilla/commit/59e5e720fd17c0684221d7632b42e6ca5366f92d).

+It's now overtime for Game 5 against the Oilers.
+Not sure how much work I'll get done tonight... and they lost.

 ---